mercurymedia/elm-ag-grid/README.md

 - **DecimalRenderer** to format floats into localized strings (e.g. 1000.8 --> '1.000,8')
 - **PercentRenderer** to format floats into localized percent strings (e.g. 0.22 --> '22%')

+## Filtering

+By default, each column will use a `filter` and a `filterValueGetter` depending on the renderer.
+To override it, you can change the `filter` and `filterValueGetter` on the `ColumnSettings`.

 ## Master-Detail

 **Requires AgGrid Enterprise**